Case Study

 Conversations as Reusable Interaction Models

-Each conversation includes:
+Each conversation included:

 • Common objections or questions